Skip to main content

 Calls handled

-The total number of calls your CSRs manage.
+The total number of calls your CSRs manage, including calls booked and abandoned calls.
 This performance metric helps you understand demand patterns, staffing needs, and potential bottlenecks.
 When call volume spikes or dips, this number quickly shows you what’s changing in your business.

 This measures how many inbound calls turn into scheduled appointments.
 A strong conversion rate means your CSRs are asking good questions, building trust, matching customers to the right job type, and upselling properly.
 A weak conversion rate usually signals issues with scripting, lead quality, or capacity.